 Moonlighting as a rheumatologist is not permitted.

-Applicants with permanent residency also must provide a current certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) before starting the fellowship.
+Applicants with permanent residency or a J-1 visa also must provide a current certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) before starting the fellowship.

 Thank you for your interest in our program.

 Rheumatology Program Director